NorbiK2006/NorbiK2006/README.md

 - 👋 Hi, I’m @NorbiK2006
-- 👀 I’m interested in ...minecraft plugins and some intressting code projects
+- 👀 I’m interested in ...css,html,pyton
 - 🌱 I’m currently learning ...everything
+-

 <!---
 NorbiK2006/NorbiK2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.